Varshu06/WordyWorld/FUN_FEATURES_GUIDE.md

 # 🎉 Fun Features & Surprises Guide

 ## Overview
-This guide explains all the delightful surprises, seasonal themes, and error handling built into WordyWorld!
+This guide explains all the delightful surprises, seasonal themes, and error handling built into WordQuest!

 ## 🎊 Celebration Modal